 - 403. SPECIAL PROBLEMS FOR GRADUATE STUDENTS.
 Fall and spring.
 Credit and hours to be arranged.
 Department staff.
 For graduate students recommended by their chairmen and approved by the head of the department and the instructor in charge for independent, advanced work. - 407.
 THESIS AND RESEARCH.
 Fall and spring.
 For graduate students with training and experience satisfactory to the instructor.
 Hours to be arranged.
-Mrs. BLOETJES, Misses BURGOIN, CUTLAR, KNICKREHM, and LONGRÉE. - 410.
+Mrs. BLOETJES, Misses BURGOIN, CUTLAR.
+KNICKREHM, and LONGRÉE. - 410.
 SEMINAR IN DIETARY AND FOOD SERVICE ADMINISTRATION.
 Spring.
 Credit one hour.
 Required of all graduate students in the department.
-Department staff.
+Miss CUTLAR.
 W 4.
-Room G-62.

-419. THEORY OF QUANTITY MENU ITEM PRODUCTION AND SERVICE.
+Room G-62. - 419.
+THEORY OF QUANTITY MENU ITEM PRODUCTION AND SERVICE.
 Fall.
 Credit three hours.
 Graduate section of I.M.
 319. Instructor's signature required for preregistration.
 Mrs. BLOETJES.
 M W F 10.
 Room 124.

+Study of floor plans and equipment layout for institutional kitchens.

-- 420. FOOD SELECTION AND PURCHASE.
-Fall and spring.
+420. ADVANCED FOOD SELECTION AND PURCHASE.
+Spring.
 Credit three hours.
-Graduate section of I.M.
-220. Instructor's signature required for preregistration.
-Miss Connelly.
-Lecture and discussion, T 9, Th 9-11, and one additional hour to be arranged.
-Room G-62.
-(See description of I.M.
-220.) - 425.
-ADVANCED ORGANIZATION AND MANAGEMENT.
+Instructor's signature required for preregistration.
+Miss CONNELLY.

+Lecture and discussion, M 2-4, F 3.

+A discussion of sources, standards of quality, grades, care and storage of various food commodities.
+Emphasis on the development of purchasing policies and the organization of purchasing procedures.

+425. ADVANCED ORGANIZATION AND MANAGEMENT.
 Fall.
 Credit two hours.
 Instructor's signature required for preregistration.
-Miss Burgoin.
+Miss BURGOIN.